 And what I like about this movie is, I saw it when I was a teenager.
-And then, whenever I see it again, you know, as I've gotten older, I have a new perspective on it, 'cause now I'm a wife and then I'm a mother.
+And then, whenever I see it again, you know, as I've gotten older, I have a new perspective on it, just because now I'm a wife, and now I'm a mother.

 INSKEEP: And so, it's almost like it's a different movie when you watch it 15, 20 years later.

 KUDROW: Right, that's why I'll watch it every time it's on.
 I love, you know, watching Judd Hirsch as Timothy Hutton's therapist, because Timothy Hutton's character was with his brother when he died.
 He drowned.
 They were both out on a sailboat at sea.
 And, you know, because he had so much trouble dealing with it he tried to commit suicide.
 And the mother, who just keeps saying, why don't you - you're not trying.